dhollenbeck/principles/README.md

-# principles
+# Principles And Maxims
-Software engineering principles that have served me very well.
+Software engineering principles or maxims that have served me very well.

 ## Reduce costs
 Our engineering time is the most expensive resource we spend and it is governed by system complexity.
 One hour of engineering time is equal to leasing a server for three-plus months.
 If it saves you time to add a server, then just add the server.